Niseko, Japan Feb 23-Mar 3, 2018

 Feb 23 – Depart United States for Japan

 Feb 24 – Arrive into Tokyo and connect to Sapporo – Chitose, shuttle to Niseko (approx. 2.5hrs)

-Feb 25-March 2 – ski at all 4 mountains: Niseko Village, Annupuri, Hirafu and Hanazono
+Feb 25-March 2 – ski at all 4 mountains (6 days of skiing): Niseko Village, Annupuri, Hirafu and Hanazono

 March 3 – departure day

 SAMPLE ITINERARY (changes will be made as needed)

 Day 1 – Ski at Hirafu resort.
 Warm up into your week of skiing, your trainers will assess your skiing skills as you take your warm up runs and determine which group will best suit your skill base and goals.
 Skiing focus for this day will be centered on achieving a better centered stance, the foundation for good skiing and skill blending.
 You will go through some drills and exercises to help you find a better balanced position over your skis.
 You will ski a variety of turns throughout the day to help recognize and maintain this ideal centered position.

 Evening activity: Review the video footage shot from earlier in the day followed by dinner in town.